History of the periodic table: Democritus

+Aristotle

 Around 330 BCE, the Greek philosopher Aristotle proposed that everything is made up of a mixture of one or more roots, an idea originally suggested by the Sicilian philosopher Empedocles.
 The four roots, which the Athenian philosopher Plato called elements, were earth, water, air and fire.
 Similar ideas existed in other ancient traditions, such as Indian philosophy with five elements: Earth, water, fire, air and aether collectively called 'pañca bhūta'.